kellerkindt/asn1rs/README.md

  - ❌ ub: undefined behavior - whatever seems reasonable to prevent compiler errors and somehow transmit the value
  - 🟥 error: fails to compile / translate

+\*The legacy UPER Reader/Writer is deprecated and will be removed in or before v0.3.0

 ##### Supported standards
  - ```itu-t(0) identified-organization(4) etsi(0) itsDomain(5) wg1(1) ts(102894) cdd(2) version(1)``` (ITS-Container)